-In the previous section we discussed protein secondary structure.
-The next level of structural organization is a structural motif, which is defined by the type of connectivity between secondary structure elements, the type of secondary structure elements involved and the by the way they are organized in space.
-We all know that in protein structures helices and strands are connected to each other and combined in many different ways.
+In protein structures helices and strands are connected to each other and combined in many different ways.
 Also, from known protein three-dimensional structures we have learned that in nature there is a limited number of ways by which secondary structure elements are combined.
-Here we will look at just a few examples.
-In the future you should be able to distinguish such motifs by yourself, for example by using a graphics display program, like SwissPDB viewer (Deep View), Chimera or Pymol.
+The connectivity between secondary structure elements and the type of secondary structure elements involved define the level of structural organization called structural motifs.
+Here we will look at some examples.
+It is possible to learn how to distinguish different structural motifs by analyzing a protein structure using graphics display software like Chimera or Pymol.

-One of the simplest structural motifs is a helical bundle, shown on the schematic image below.
-Helix bundles are very common in protein structures and are very often found as separate domains within larger, multi-domain protein molecules.
+One of the simplest protein structural motifs is a helical bundle, shown on the schematic image below.
+Helix bundles are very common in protein structures and are very often found as separate domains within larger, multi-domain proteins.

 In the fold known as the TIM barrel fold (the name is based on the first protein where it was found, Triose phosphate IsoMerase), one of the most widespread type of protein folds, the strands of the β-sheet are parallel, and the connectivity between them is made by α-helices:

-Strands within β-sheets may of course be combined in many different ways.
-Two examples of anti-parallel sheets are shown below.
-In the first one two hairpins are connected to each other making up the sheet, while in the second there is the so-called Greek-key motif type of connectivity:
+Other examples of connectivity in anti-parallel sheets are shown below.
+In the first two hairpins are connected to each other making up the sheet, while in the second there is the so-called Greek-key motif type of connectivity:

-The figure below shows the topology of plastocyanin, which is a β–sheet protein.
-Try to find the Greek-key motif in this structure:
+The figure below shows the topology of a protein plastocyanin, which only contains β–structures.
+Try to identify the Greek-key motif in the structure: